London (2005 Indian film)

 London is a 2005 Indian Tamil-language comedy drama film directed by Sundar C. It is a remake of the 2001 Malayalam film Kakkakuyil.
 The film stars Prashanth and Pandiarajan, while Vadivelu, Ankitha, Mumtaj, Vijaykumar and Srividya play supporting roles.
 Vidyasagar composed the film's music.
 This was the last Tamil film of Srividya, just a year before her death.

 London was released on 11 March 2005 and became a commercial hit.

 Plot

 Shiva Raman, an easy-going young man from Chennai, comes to London in search of a job, but he loses all of his certificates.
 He finds Kathiravan wandering in London aimlessly without a job.
 Now, they both need job and money.
-Kathir persuades Shiva to join a bank robbery planned by Bhaskharan.
-His stammering brother Natrajan and Aishwarya, who is Bhaskaran's lover, are in on the job.
+Kathir persuades Shiva to join a bank robbery planned by Bhaskharan, his stammering brother Natrajan and Aishwarya, who is Bhaskaran's lover, are also in on the job.
 After the robbery, Aishwarya informs the police about the robbery and that the entire plan was hatched by Bhaskaran.
 Bhaskaran hides the money before getting arrested, and the hiding place is known only to his lawyer Vedimuthu.
 Aishwarya pretends to be in love with Vedimuthu to find where the money is hidden.

 Meanwhile, to find a safe cover, Shiva and Kathir plan to imitate Saravanan, the grandson of a rich elderly couple: Rajasekar and his wife Parvathi.
 They have not seen their grandchild since his birth.
 Shiva and Kathir end up feigning to be Kadhir's body and Shiva's voice to make up for Saravanan in front of the blind couple.
 Ganesh, who knows Kathir before, makes several attempts to expose the truth to the couple, but all fail, due to Shiva and Kadhir's luck.
 All of a sudden, Anjali arrives pretending to be Saravanan's lover.
 She calls on all the relatives of Rajasekar and Parvathi.
 The relatives arrive in Shiva's absence.
 Finding no way out, Kathir pretends to have fainted, and he is admitted to the hospital.
 Shiva comes to his rescue, and says that he is Dr. Karthikeyan, a friend of Saravanan from America.